devmount/sloth.css/docs/pages/utilities/colors.md

 <p class="text-negative">Negative message</p>
 ```

-> Note that you can use `.text-light` and `.text-dark` to keep the text color despite the color scheme.
+> Note that you can use `text-light` and `text-dark` to keep the text color despite the color scheme.
 But please only use this with sufficient contrast to the background.

 Colors can be overwritten by the corresponding custom property: